Rob Gronkowski Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Los Angeles 1/23/2022

 Matchup vs. Los Angeles

-- Gronkowski is averaging 55.7 receiving yards per game in three career matchups against the Rams, 10.3 fewer than his receiving yards prop bet over/under for Sunday's game (66.0).
+- Against the Rams, Gronkowski has averaged 55.7 receiving yards per game in his three career matchups, 7.8 fewer than his over/under for Sunday's game.

 - Note: Gronkowski's stats vs. Rams date back to 2016.

-- This week Gronkowski will face the NFL's 24th-ranked pass defense (263.3 yards allowed per game).
+- The Rams have the NFL's 24th-ranked pass defense this season, yielding 263.3 yards per game through the air.

-- The Rams' defense is second in the league, allowing 1.0 passing touchdowns per game.

 Recent Performances